jbeaven/sap-api-docs/operator-4.md

 *   for parameter i_lid:
 *   a simple ABAP primitive of type /BLCK/OP4_STRING data gvs_lid type /BLCK/OP4_STRING.
 *   for parameter i_embed:
 *   a simple ABAP primitive of type /BLCK/OP4_STRING data gvs_embed type /BLCK/OP4_STRING.
-*   when the the result of the call is HTTP200 we expect type /BLCK/OP4_LIST data gr_http200 type /BLCK/OP4_LIST.
+*   when the result of the call is HTTP200 we expect type /BLCK/OP4_LIST data gr_http200 type /BLCK/OP4_LIST.
-*   when the the result of the call is HTTP401 we expect type /BLCK/OP4_ERROR data gr_http401 type /BLCK/OP4_ERROR.
+*   when the result of the call is HTTP401 we expect type /BLCK/OP4_ERROR data gr_http401 type /BLCK/OP4_ERROR.
-*   when the the result of the call is HTTP403 we expect type /BLCK/OP4_ERROR data gr_http403 type /BLCK/OP4_ERROR.
+*   when the result of the call is HTTP403 we expect type /BLCK/OP4_ERROR data gr_http403 type /BLCK/OP4_ERROR.
-*   when the the result of the call is HTTP404 we expect type /BLCK/OP4_ERROR data gr_http404 type /BLCK/OP4_ERROR.
+*   when the result of the call is HTTP404 we expect type /BLCK/OP4_ERROR data gr_http404 type /BLCK/OP4_ERROR.
-*   when the the result of the call is HTTP500 we expect type /BLCK/OP4_ERROR data gr_http500 type /BLCK/OP4_ERROR.
+*   when the result of the call is HTTP500 we expect type /BLCK/OP4_ERROR data gr_http500 type /BLCK/OP4_ERROR.
-*   when the the result of the call is HTTP0 we expect type /BLCK/OP4_ERROR data gr_http0 type /BLCK/OP4_ERROR.
+*   when the result of the call is HTTP0 we expect type /BLCK/OP4_ERROR data gr_http0 type /BLCK/OP4_ERROR.

 *** set data according to requirements of the API call